 How are barren-ground caribou managed in the NWT?

-Co-management processes, established under land claim agreements in the Inuvialuit, Gwich'in, Sahtú and Tłı̨chǫ settlement areas provide direction and advice to governments on management of caribou and habitat using traditional and scientific knowledge.
+Co-management processes, established under land claim agreements in the Inuvialuit, Gwich'in, Sahtú and Tłı̨chǫ settlement areas provide direction and advice to governments on management of caribou and habitat using Indigenous and scientific knowledge.
 The GNWT also works with Indigenous communities and organizations in southern parts of the NWT where claims are not yet settled.

 How are we supporting barren-ground caribou recovery?